f5devcentral/f5-puppet/README.md

 ##### port_lockdown

 Specifies the protocols and services from which this self IP can accept traffic.
 Note that fewer active protocols enhances the security level of the self IP and its associated VLANs.
-Accepts an array of 'Default', 'All', or `protocol:port` (for example, `port_lockdown= ["TCP:80", "UDP:55"]`).
+Accepts an array of: 'default', 'all', protocol:port (for example, `["TCP:80", "UDP:55"]`).
 Options behave as follows:

-* Not specified (empty): This self IP accepts no traffic.
-Use this setting if you use this self IP as the local endpoint for WAN optimization.
+* `protocol:port`: the protocols and ports to activate on this self IP.
-* Default: Activates only the default protocols and services.
+* `default`: Activates only the default protocols and services.
 You can determine the supported protocols and services by running the tmsh list net self-allow defaults command on the command line.
+May be combined with further protocol:port values.
-* All: Activates all TCP and UDP services on this self IP.
+* `all`: Activates all TCP and UDP services on this self IP.
+May not be combined with any other value.
-* Custom: Expands the Custom List option, where you can specify the protocols and services to activate on this self IP.
+* `none`: Specifies that this self IP accepts no traffic.
+May not be combined with any other values.

 ## Limitations